PayPrecisePremium UK Salary Tools

 PAYE may no longer be available for that year.
 Missing the timing window can push the charge back into Self Assessment.

-Why it matters: the route question is partly about timing, not just your employment status.
+Timing matters: the route depends partly on deadlines, not just your job type.

 Example 4